Office: (502) 863-7865 | E-mail: gscparks@gscparks.com

 Tumbling: Advanced Level

-Teaches advanced tumbling skills such as front walkovers, sequence of skills, back handsprings, etc, as well as drills and conditioning to help master these skills.
+50-minute class that teaches advanced tumbling skills such as front walkovers, sequence of skills, back handsprings, etc, as well as drills and conditioning to help master these skills.
 Athletes must have mastered a handstand, backbend kick-over, round off, and be able to fall back into a backbend from the standing position to enroll in the class.
 Students enrolled in the winter session will preform in the Spring Gymnastics Showcase.

 Prerequisites: Intermediate Tumbling